MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/year-close-account-periods.md

 ---
-title: 'How to: Close Accounting Periods | Microsoft Docs'
+title: Close Accounting Periods for a Fiscal Year | Microsoft Docs
-description: Explains how to close accounting periods.
+description: Describes how to close the accounting periods that make up the fiscal year.
 services: project-madeira
 documentationcenter:
 author: jswymer